 This answer varies depending on your presenting needs.
 Ideally, all new clients would start out by meeting with me weekly so we can determine if we are a good fit, get momentum going, and build a relationship.
 Frequency of sessions may impact progress.
-After a few months, or after you are feeling more equipped, we may want to move sessions to every other week and eventually may move to once per month for maintenance.
+After a few months, or after you are feeling more equipped, we may want to move sessions to every other week.
 As far as length of time, some clients see me for a few months and others a few years.
 Some clients take breaks for therapy and come back to see me when they need to.
 There is absolutely no requirement or commitment on your part for length of time or frequency of sessions.

 What will our first session be like?